flemay/envvars/README.md

 ## Feedback

 Feedback is greatly appreciated.
-At this stage, the maintainers are most interested in feedback centered on the user experience (UX) of the tool.
 Do you have workflows that the tool supports well, or doesn't support at all?
 Do any of the commands have surprising effects, output, or results?
 Let us know by filing an issue, describing what you did or wanted to do, what you expected to happen, and what actually happened.

 ## Contributing

 Contributions are greatly appreciated.
-See [CONTRIBUTING.md](http://github.com/flemay/envvars/CONTRIBUTING.md) for more details.
+See [CONTRIBUTING.md](https://github.com/flemay/envvars/blob/master/CONTRIBUTING.md) for more details.